 Second, read about each medical school in the on-line MSAR paying particular attention to the median Overall GPA and the median Science GPA.
 If the median for students entering the first year class is 3.7, you should have no less than 3.5 to apply; in other words, if your GPA is more than 2/10th less than the median, you probably will not be invited for an interview.
-The median GPA of students matriculating last year at Penn, Baylor and Chicago was about 3.9; at Wake Forest, University of North Dakota and SUNY-Downstate, it was about 3.7.
-Some schools are less numbers-driven, and are willing to interview applicants with GPAs somewhat lower than their norm.
+The median GPA of students matriculating last year at Penn, Baylor and Chicago was about 3.9; at Louisiana State, University of Connecticut and Indiana University both the overall and science median GPAs were 3.8.
+Some schools are less numbers-driven and are willing to interview applicants with GPAs somewhat lower than their norm.

 Third, look at the tuition (for both a resident and a non-resident) for each school and notice how many out-of-state students they accepted.
 Many state institutions' tuition for in-state students is significantly lower, sometimes as low as 25% of out-of-state charges.
 You should be aware that some states tie scholarship support during medical school to commitments to serve in the state that educates them.
 These schools sometimes accept very low numbers of out-of-state students, or none at all.
 Don't apply to schools that will not even consider you!

 How many applications should you file?
 There is no single, correct number.
-The national average seems to be about 14 per person, but you have to estimate your own chances.
-Even if you are very confident, you should apply to 12-15 schools, representing a range of selectivity.
-More than 15 may be advisable if you are a marginal candidate (the average for Swarthmore applicants is 17), but more than 20 is unnecessary and expensive, and could be counterproductive if it becomes difficult for you to complete and keep track of your applications.
+The national average seems to be about 16 per person, but you have to estimate your own chances.
+Even if you are very confident, you should apply to about 15 schools, representing a range of selectivity.
+More than 15 may be advisable if you are a marginal candidate (the average for Swarthmore applicants is usually 17), but more than 20 is unnecessary and expensive, and could be counterproductive if it becomes difficult for you to complete and keep track of your applications.
 Check medical school Websites now and start reducing your list.
-If your Swarthmore GPA (and MCAT scores) are very high and you have had strong health care related experiences, you need not apply to more than about 12 carefully chosen medical schools since you will be asked for interviews at most, with the attendant expense and effort of traveling, and should receive several acceptances.
+If your Swarthmore GPA (and MCAT scores) are very high and you have had strong health care related experiences, you could consider applying to about 12 carefully chosen medical schools as long as they represent a range of selectivity.

 Don't waste your time and money applying to schools that will not accept you, either because their average GPA and MCAT scores are far above yours, or because they restrict admission to residents of a state where you do not have residency.
-For example, at the most elite medical schools, the Swarthmore applicants who were accepted last year had a mean GPA of 3.8 and a mean MCAT of 36.
+For example, at the most elite medical schools, applicants who were accepted last year had a mean GPA of 3.8 and a mean MCAT in the 95th percentile.
 If you don't have at least a 3.7+ GPA, it makes sense to focus your efforts (and money) on other places.

 b.
 Osteopathic Medical Schools

 Some of you may be interested in investigating osteopathic medical schools.
 Osteopathic medicine is quite similar to allopathic medicine, with an added emphasis on manipulative therapy and palpatory diagnosis.
 Their philosophical focus is on treating the "whole person," and on preventive care.
 Osteopathic medical school is a four-year curriculum similar to an allopathic medical school's, leading to a DO degree, followed by residency.
 Although it is possible to pursue any specialty, most DOs pursue primary care.
-About seven percent, or 70,000, of the practicing physicians in the U.S. are osteopathic physicians, and they are growing greatly in acceptance throughout the country and the health care profession.
+There are more than 100,000 practicing osteopathic physicians in the U.S., and they are growing greatly in acceptance throughout the country and the health care profession